Introduce your pupils to the wonderful world of Shakespeare

 Year 4 Teacher - Gallions Mount Primary

 The National Theatre wants to ensure that a wide range of schools can take part in the NT Learning Primary programme including those for which the programme costs present a significant barrier to participation.
 For Primary Theatre we offer a limited number of bursaries providing a significant reduction in cost.
-Should you be interested in applying for a bursary and would like to find out more about whether your school would be eligible, please contact Amy Powell on the number or email above.
+Should you be interested in applying for a bursary and would like to find out more about whether your school would be eligible, please contact Rio Fry on the number or email above.

 Supported by: The Ingram Trust, Archie Sherman Charitable Trust, Behrens Foundation, Cleopatra Trust, The Ernest Cook Trust, Jill and David Leuw, Mulberry Trust, Newcomen Collett Foundation, The Royal Victoria Hall Foundation, St Olave's Foundation Fund, and The Topinambour Trust.